CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

     ```

     !!! note "Note"
-        Specify either ModelName or BiosCode (one is required).
+        Specify either MachineType or BiosCode (one is required).
 Returns BIOS code, available version, executable URL, readme link, and associated CVEs.

 <a id="find-lnvdockmodel"></a>
 ??? note "Find-LnvDockModel"